itsaymenben/OptionPricer/README.md

 # OptionPricer
-This repository contains multiple method for option pricing.
+This repository contains multiple method for option pricing, only the Binomial Tree Pricer is implemented as of now.